qlik-oss/gopherciser-extended-example/generatedocs/generated/settingup.md

 * `app`: Optional name of app to pick in followup queries.
 If not set, a random app is picked.
 * `saveimages`: Save images of charts to file.
 * `saveimagefile`: File name of saved images.
 Defaults to server side file name.
 Supports [Session Variables](https://github.com/qlik-trial/gopherciser-oss/blob/master/docs/settingup.md#session-variables).
 * `thinktime`: Settings for the `thinktime` action, which is automatically inserted before each followup.
+Defaults to a uniform distribution with mean=8 and deviation=4.
   * `type`: Type of think time
       * `static`: Static think time, defined by `delay`.
       * `uniform`: Random think time with uniform distribution, defined by `mean` and `dev`.
   * `delay`: Delay (seconds), used with type `static`.
   * `mean`: Mean (seconds), used with type `uniform`.
   * `dev`: Deviation (seconds) from `mean` value, used with type `uniform`.
+* `followuptypes`: A list of followup types enabled for followup queries.
+If omitted, all types are enabled.
+    * `app`: Enable followup queries which change app.
+    * `measure`: Enable followups based on measures.
+    * `dimension`: Enable followups based on dimensions.
+    * `recommendation`: Enable followups based on recommendations.
+    * `sentence`: Enable followup queries based on bare sentences.

 ### Examples